jeylanab/Personal-Portfolio-Website/README.md

 ## Description

-This is my personal website which include all my information and ways to contact me.
+My personal website includes all my information and ways to contact me.

 ## Installation